PurpleSpy/ImageColorChannelSplitter/README.md

 -i invert image color

--o on downloaded images, copies only downloaded original
+-o on downloaded images, copys only downloaded original

 -C use image stored in clipboard

 -S takes a sample of image with threshold 0-255, add to the program arguments, first will set min thresh and second will set to max thresh

+-G takes a sample of image with threshold 0-255, same as threshold except does it in color, determines by pixel brightness

 -n uses edge detection and makes a bad fax or pencil drawing

 -M Uses a color matrix, much faster to split the rgbblack channels and grayscale, no alpha channels versions available this way

--x adjusts exposure 0-100% or -0-100% ,0 is middle and no adjustment , add percentage to arguments
+-x adjusts exposeure 0-100% or -0-100% ,0 is middle and no adjustment , add percentage to arguments

 Misc ----